 Yeah.
-For training practitioners?
+Training practitioners.

-I could do I suppose I could do.
-But you know, if you if anyone's out there, and they want to do a course, and they have two or three friends, you know, these courses work, really they were started in, in the pandemic online.
+I could do, I suppose.
+But you know, if anyone's out there, and they want to do a course and they have two or three friends.
+You know, these courses work really, they were started in the pandemic online.
 And they work really well online.
-And I think one of the good things about learning online is that then you have the skills to offer these, you know, these types of these types of practices in the clinic or online.
+And I think one of the good things about learning online is that then you have the skills to offer these types of practices in your clinic or online.

-Okay, well, there's 370 people on the other end of that lens at the moment who some of whom, at least, will be interested in doing some training with you, I think, quite a lot of them and imagine, what's the answer for that?
-Just give me the website.
+Okay, well, there's 370 people on the other end of that lens at the moment who, some of whom, at least, will be interested in doing some training with you, I think quite a lot of it I imagine, what's the answer for that, just give them the website?

-So first of all, yep, so the website details, I'm sure we can put up there.
+So first of all, yep, so the website details I'm sure we can put up there.
 But anyone is always welcome to a free first class.
-I teach yoga focused on finding health and well being I'm not particularly interested in the shapes for the sake of shape.
+I teach yoga focused on finding health and well being, I'm not particularly interested in the shapes for the sake of shapes.
 So I have a women's health class, I have a backcare class, I have a strengthening class.
 So if anyone wants to come along, have a look at the website, send me an email.
-And you know, you're more than welcome.

-Any time.
-I have the training course, for manual therapists.
-I don't have a date scheduled at the moment I had in mind, it would be in the autumn.
+And you know, you're more than welcome anytime.
+I have the training course for manual therapists, I don't have a date scheduled at the moment.
+I had in mind, it would be in the autumn.
 But if you're interested in that, again, send me an email.
-And you know, we can put a list together and get that, get that out and about.
+And you know, we can put a list together and get that get that out and about.

-Okay, so let's get back to the specifics of what your treatment does before we finally have to sign off because Simon sent in a question ages and ages ago, saying, What would you recommend for a little old lady who's kind of I think it's kyphotic, it might be Kofu, lordotic.
+Okay, so let's get back to the specifics of what your treatment does before we finally have to sign off because Simon sent in a question ages and ages ago, saying, what would you recommend for a little old lady who's.
+I think it's kyphotic, it might be kypho lordotic.